 About Magasin III

-Magasin III’s public program is currently closed until fall 2020.
+Magasin III’s public program is currently closed.

 Magasin III was founded in 1987 to fill a gap.
 It is private institution with a mission to make the best of contemporary art available to a broad public.
 Through ambitious presentations of internationally established artists Magasin III has become one of the most important institutions in Sweden for contemporary art.